 Simon Tavaré joined Columbia University in 2018 as founding director of the Irving Institute for Cancer Dynamics and professor in the Departments of Statistics and Biological Sciences.

-Dr. Tavaré obtained his PhD in Probability and Statistics in 1979 from the University of Sheffield, and began his research career in the USA, at the University of Utah and with Sam Karlin in Stanford.
-He subsequently held positions in Statistics at Colorado State University, Mathematics at the University of Utah and Mathematics and Biology at the University of Southern California.
+Dr. Tavaré obtained his Ph.D. in Probability and Statistics in 1979 from the University of Sheffield and began his research career in the USA at the University of Utah and with Sam Karlin at Stanford.
+He subsequently held positions in Statistics at Colorado State University, Mathematics at the University of Utah, and Mathematics and Biology at the University of Southern California.
 He held the Kawamoto Chair in Biological Sciences at USC from 1998 to 2014.
-His research at USC included work in computational statistics, bioinformatics, population genetics, probabilistic combinatorics and inference for stochastic processes.
+His research at USC included work in computational statistics, bioinformatics, population genetics, probabilistic combinatorics, and inference for stochastic processes.

 In 2003, Dr. Tavaré moved to the University of Cambridge, as professor of cancer research in the Department of Oncology, a group leader in Cancer Research UK’s Cambridge Research Institute from 2006, and a professor in the Department of Applied Mathematics and Theoretical Physics, where he was director of the Wellcome Trust Ph.D. program in Mathematical Genomics and Medicine, and director of its MPhil in computational biology.